hannibal002/SkyHanni/FEATURES.md

 - Minion name display with minion tier.
 - **Minion Craft Helper** - Show how many more items you need to upgrade the minion in your inventory.
 Especially useful for bingo.
++ Shows how much skill experience you will get when picking up items from the minion storage. - Thunderblade73
 </details>
 <details open><summary>